sigcnl/sigcnl.github.io/cnl2020program.md

 Afternoon session 1:

 - 14:45-15:05 Lloyd Rutledge and Rudy Italiaander.
 Toward a Reference Architecture for Traceability in SBVR-based Systems (short paper)
-- 15:05-15:25 Joel Cedric Lengeling.
-Communication protocols that apply Controlled Natural Language (CNL) to standardize communication in logistics and supply chain management (short paper)
+- 15:05-15:25 Joel Cedric Lengeling. acilitating the application of Controlled Natural Language (CNL) to standardize communication in logistics and supply chain management (short paper)
 - 15:25-15:45 Joan Byamugisha and Nomonde Khalo.
 A CNL-based Method for Detecting Disease Negation (short paper)
 - 15:45-16:05 Michael Hsiao.
 Multi-Phase Context Vectors for Generating Feedback for Natural-Language Based Programming (short paper)